mmilano/SidePanelCollapse/README.md

 ## The Hook

-The relevant code from Bootstrap is the following fragment:
+The relevant code from Bootstrap is this fragment:

 ```javascript
 _proto._getDimension = function _getDimension() {